Oear12/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that print path name
+a script that prints the absolute path name of the current working directory